Peloton is replacing its CEO and cutting 2,800 jobs - KESQ

 Barry McCarthy, the former chief financial officer of Spotify and Netflix, will become its CEO and president, effective Wednesday.
 Foley will become the company’s executive chair, and wrote in a public note that the appointment is the “culmination of a months-long succession plan” he’s been working on with the board.
 The Wall Street Journal first reported the news.

 Peloton also announced it will lay off about 2,800 employees, including about 20% of its corporate positions.
 That was a move that Foley hinted at a few weeks ago.
-The company is also reducing the number of it warehouses it owns and operates and expanding delivery agreements with third-party providers, that will help it save the company $800 million in annual costs.
+The company is also reducing the number of warehouses it owns and operates and expanding delivery agreements with third-party providers, that will help the company save $800 million in annual costs.

 “This restructuring program is the result of diligent planning to address key areas of the business and realign our operations so that we can execute against our growth opportunity with efficiency and discipline,” the company said in a press release.
-Layoffs also begin Tuesday.
+Layoffs begin Tuesday and affected employees will receive a 1-year digital subscription to Peloton as part of their severance.

 Peloton also noted that it’s “winding down the development” of its first US factory in Ohio, which the company announced in May 2021, helping save $60 million.